divisionbyz0rro/Infiniscryption/PackManager/package/README.md

 ## Pack validity

 Each pack has a completely optional "ValidFor" property, which is a list of CardTemples.
 This is meant to allow you to indicate which zones/biomes the card pack is valid for.
 By default, the game only has a single zone available in Kaycee's Mod.
 That zone is Leshy's Cabin, which is the Nature zone.
-However, other mods, such as the "P03 for Kaycee's Mod" mod, may add other playable zones.
+However, other mods, such as "P03 for Kaycee's Mod" or "Grimora Mod", may add other playable zones.
 The pack definition includes the idea of "ValidFor" in order to provide some amount of future-proofing.

+## Split Pack By Card Temple

+Because cards can only belong to a single temple, the Pack Manager automatically sets the card temple for all cards in any given pack to match the type of KCM run that has been started (assuming that pack is set to be valid for that run type).
+Most of the time this will be a Leshy run, so all cards will automatically be given the Nature temple.
+However, if you are starting a Grimora run, all cards in the pack will be given the Undead temple; if you are starting a P03 run, they will be given the Tech temple, etc. In the end, the original temple of the card no longer matters - only the metacategory of the pack itself matters.

+But what if you want the temples to matter?
+In other words, you want to define a single pack but still use the original card templates as filter criteria.
+Cards with the Wizard temple would only apply to Magnificus, cards with the Tech temple would only apply to P03, etc. To do this, you simply need to set the `SplitPackByCardTemple` property to `true` on the `PackInfo` object.
+This will apply an additional filter to your pack such that only the cards with the appropriate temple will be counted.

 ## What if there's a special CardMetaCategory that I *really* need to not be removed by the Pack Manager?